zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 https://images.zachmccabe.com/file/field-guide/field-guide-cover-140x224.png 224w"
 src="https://images.zachmccabe.com/file/field-guide/field-guide-cover-280x448.png" alt="Photographers Field Guide to Beijing cover" sizes="30%" loading="lazy" />

-<figcaption>Detail from the book cover used for version 2: Type is Source Sans Pro.
+<figcaption>Detail from the book cover used for version 2.</figcaption>
+</figure>

+### On the cover

+Woo hoo, there's a new cover for version 2!
+Type is Montserrat by Julieta Ulanovsky and Source Sans Pro by Paul D Hunt.
 I put the design together using Canva.
 It is quite a capable web app, I think.
 The Drum Tower in the picture is a historic landmark in the heart of the old city.
 That photo was processed using Nik Silver Effex.
-From there, I added a color gradient using Nik Color Effex to create the image used on the book cover.</figcaption>
+From there, I added a color gradient using Nik Color Effex to create the image used on the book cover.
-</figure>